frc1711/Euphrosyne/RCS.md

 shoot the second ball into the low goal.

-- Initial Position: The robot must be positioned square to the hub such that the rear bumper is centered on a side of the square forming the base of the hub.
+- Initial Position: The robot must be positioned square to the hub such that the rear bumper is centered on a side of the square forming the base of the hub, with a four inch gap between the robot and the hub.

 - Usage Notes: There are actually two separate options for this command under `Main Board > Auton Selector`: "two ball low (right)" and
 "two ball low (left)".
 The options are named after the position of the ball on the field, based on the robot's point of view.